aliclark/the_wooden_sword/Indra’s Net as Venn Diagram.md

 1. For the record I am a fan of the anthropic principle, evolution based thinking eg. evolutionary epistemology, and theory as post-hoc explanatory frameworks.

 1. The philosopher Nagarjuna argued that platonic modes of existence like presented here as platonically existing complex rules-based universes cannot exist.
 I don't necessarily dispute those arguments.
-While it's a slightly different basis for approaching metaphysical existence, the resulting picture of reality I believe is still very similar in terms of being unfathomably vast and complex.
+While it's a slightly different basis for approaching metaphysical existence, the resulting picture of reality in Nagarjuna's theory I believe is still very similar in terms of being unfathomably vast and complex.
 I believe the arguments presented here apply quite well in that setting as well to argue that one should not believe either extreme of solipsism or randomness in underlying their local reality.

 1. "Interbeing" is a word that captures the wide-ranging interconnectedness which is described in this theory.